 Changing Hearing Aid Batteries

-There are a slew of batteries compatible with hearing aids, but to make things easier, the batteries are color-coded for each hearing aid.
+There is a slew of batteries compatible with hearing aids, but to make things easier, the batteries are color-coded for each hearing aid.
 If you are unsure which battery works with your hearing aid, open the battery door and take a peek inside.

 You will know when to change the battery when your hearing aid starts beeping or you notice a decrease in the hearing aid’s power.
 Expect to change the battery every three to ten days, depending on your device.
 Changing the battery is one of the simple ways to maintain the lifespan of your hearing aid.